 Provision is made for the company's obligation for short term employee benefits.
-Short term employee benefits are benefits (other than termination benefits) that are expected to be settled wholly before 12 months after the end of the annual reporting period in which the employees render the related service, including wages, salaries and annual leave.
-Short term employee benefits are measured at the (undiscounted) amounts expected to be paid when the obligation is settled.
-The company's obligations for short term employee benefits such as wages, salaries and sick leave are recognised as part of current trade and Other payables in the balance sheet.
+The company's obligations for short term employee benefits such as wages and salaries are recognised as part of current trade and Other payables in the balance sheet.